Nursing - School Nurse Certification

 Each student must complete the requirements for school nurse certification.
 The school nurse certificate will then be issued by the Pennsylvania Department of Education.
 The program can be completed as part of the BSN degree program with the addition of EDSP2015, EDSP3015, EDSP4015 and MLED2000.
 The program can also be completed by the student who already holds a BSN or MSN degree.
 The applicant's transcript will be evaluated and analyzed for congruence with the program objectives and standards set forth by the Pennsylvania Department of Education.
 If all prerequisites are met, the applicant may then be granted full admission to the program.
 The program may be completed in sixteen credits (five courses and one practicum experience).
 If additional course work is required, the applicant will be granted provisional status until prerequisites are met.

 The courses for the certificate program are to be taken in sequence.
-All courses in the School Nurse Certificate Program must be taken at La Roche College.
+All courses in the School Nurse Certificate Program must be taken at La Roche University.

 - EDSP2015 Introduction to High Incidence Disabilities (three credits)

 - EDSP3015 Low Incidence Disabilities (three credits)